ikumen/today-i-learned/posts/til/ngrams-markov-chains.md

 ## How it works

-An n-gram is simply a contiguous sequence of n units of text (e.g, characters or words) for a given text.
+An n-gram is simply a contiguous sequence of n units of text (e.g. characters or words) for a given text.
 Take for example this excerpt from [Green Eggs and Ham](https://en.wikipedia.org/wiki/Green_Eggs_and_Ham).

 > I am Sam Sam I am That Sam-I-am!
 That Sam-I-am!
 I do not like that Sam-I-am!